lexdumitrache/BlockFinance_STARTHACK23/README.md

 # BlockFinance_STARTHACK23

 ## 1. Wallet and accounts
-- A HD bip85 wallet was set up onour node using Electrum (https://electrum.org)
+- A HD bip85 wallet was set up on our node using Electrum (https://electrum.org)
 - 8 different accounts were generated using different bip39 seeds
 - all seed phrases where generated using ([link](https://getcoinplate.com/bip39-seed-phrase-mnemonics-generator-offline-online-tool/))